handcrafted-systems/runtipi-appstore/README.md

 - Ansible
 - Runtipi | openHAB
-- Docker & GitHub Containers
+- Docker, GitHub & LinuxServer Containers
 - GitHub Actions | Renovate
+- YAML | JSON | Markdown
+- Tmux | zsh | oh-my-posh
 - VS Code | Copilot | Gemini
-- Tmux | zsh | oh-my-posh
-- YAML | JSON | Markdown

 ---

 ## 💬 Contact

+- 💭 Create a new Discussion here on the repo
+- ❓ Create a new Issue here on the repo
 - 📧 Reach out to us via email: hello at handcrafted dot systems

 ---